-Arial and ground application techniques were used to apply herbicide while disking and shredding were used for biomass removal.
+Aerial and ground application techniques were used to apply herbicide while disking and shredding were used for biomass removal.
 Bid packages were sent to all contractors that showed interest in the project.
 Contractors were selected on price, quality of previous work, references and time frame available.
 To date, the majority of applications have been performed by helicopter and the biomass removal has been both by disking and shredding.
+Beginning in 2014, airboat application was started to address areas that are not controllable by helicopter.
 High river flows in 2010 prevented partial biomass removal from occurring but flows snapped two-year dead phragmites stems and removed the majority of standing dead biomass.
-Infestations within and along Platte River channels were paid in full by partnering agencies.
-A cost share policy was established for landowners with infestations outside of channel high banks
+Controlling infestations within and along Platte River main-channels were paid in full by partnering agencies.
+A cost share policy was established to assist landowners with infestations outside of channel high banks to reduce seed sources of the main channels.